 Doctors use diagnostic tests to determine the correct line of treatment for your haemorrhoids, such as:

 - Endoanal Ultrasound: An ultrasound scanner placed within the anal canal allows identification of the muscles in the anal canal – to decide the best treatment for you.

 - Anorectal Manometry: A small catheter introduced into the anus to record the sphincter pressure and assess how the rectum and the anal sphincter are working.

 - High Resolution Anoscopy: To examine the anus for abnormal cells which may turn cancerous, in future.

 Specific interventions depending on the size of the haemorrhoids and the severity of the symptoms are:

-Trans-anal Haemorrhoidal Dearterialization (THD) is a Doppler Guided Treatment that is less painful, affords faster recovery and does not create an anal wound as it’s performed without a traditional surgery.
+- Trans-anal Haemorrhoidal Dearterialization (THD): This is a Doppler Guided Treatment that is less painful, affords faster recovery and does not create an anal wound as it’s performed without a traditional surgery.